Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Measurement Setup

 \section{Measurement Setup}

 For the simultaneous evaluation of the two cellular networks and the two satellite networks, a dedicated setup is required.
 In particular, given the mobility conditions of the measurement campaign, the user equipment needs to be mounted on a vehicle.
 Specifically, two vehicles are used due to space limitations.
 The first one is equipped with the user equipment for the cellular and Starlink networks, and the second one is equipped with the user equipment for OneWeb.
-Fig.~\ref{fig3a} shows the user equipment for the four networks involved, mounted on the two vehicles driven.
+Fig.~\ref{fig3} shows the user equipment for the four networks involved, mounted on the two vehicles driven.
 During the measurement campaign, both vehicles were driven together at a short distance to preserve similar physical conditions among the four connectivity interfaces.
 Regarding the cellular connectivity framework, the experimental setup comprises two Intel NUC (Next Unit of Computing) devices.
 Each device is equipped with two onboard Gigabit Ethernet interfaces and expanded with two USB 3.1 Gigabit Ethernet adapters.
 These NUCs operate as traffic generators, hosting a UDP client that synchronizes with a remote UDP server located at the AAU premises.
 To establish connectivity, two Teltonika RUTX50 Industrial 5G routers were deployed to provide high-performance and independent network interfaces to one NUC.
 Routers are configured to prioritize the operator's 5G network, automatically falling back to 4G when 5G coverage is not available.
-Each router connects to four omnidirectional antennas with 5 dBi gain (model AOA-4G-5W-SMM) depicted in Fig.~\ref{fig3a}.
+Each router connects to four omnidirectional antennas with 5 dBi gain (model AOA-4G-5W-SMM) depicted in Fig.~\ref{fig3}.
 As for the Starlink setup, it employs a Starlink Standard Actuated Gen 2 antenna (51.3~$\times$~30.3~cm).
+Due to mobility during the measurement campaign, this antenna was configured to maintain a fixed orientation toward the sky, avoiding mechanical reconfiguration.
 A Starlink Gen 2 router serves as the gateway, establishing IP connectivity and linking the satellite backhaul to the NUC via an Ethernet interface.
 Regarding the OneWeb setup, a Kymeta Hawk U8 terminal (89.5~$\times$~89.5~cm) is employed.
 This device features a built-in Ethernet interface that connects directly to the OneWeb backhaul, thereby providing the NUC with satellite internet access.
+Differences between the antennas arise from the distinct market segments targeted by the two satellite operators, with OneWeb user terminal focusing on enterprise and government levels, and Starlink user terminal being designed primarily for the consumer market.
+The effect of using these two different antennas is discussed in detail in the following sections.
 To ensure precise time alignment, a GPS-based NTP source distributes a Pulse Per Second (PPS)-driven time reference via Ethernet for each NUC, thus enabling microsecond accuracy time synchronization.
 In addition to all of the above, each vehicle is equipped with batteries and DC/AC inverters power electronic components, laptops to monitor measurements in real time, and GPS antennas to keep track of the location.